togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

       then
 ```

-In my experience and **as a very general rule, in computer science when something fits naturally into a tree, you can know you are on the right path.**
+In my experience and **as a very general rule, in computer science when something fits naturally into a tree, you know you are on the right path.**

-Lets fill those out to a specific example
+Let's fill those out to a specific example

 ```
 when ready to cook an omelette for two